November 1918 insurgency in Alsace–Lorraine: The situation until 1914

 Members of parliament elected after the first and second rounds of the state election in Alsace-Lorraine in 1911.

-Under the terms of the Treaty of Frankfurt of 10 May 1871, following the Franco-Prussian War, the territories that were ceded by France to the German Empire formed the "Imperial Territory of Alsace-Lorraine" (Reichsland Elsaß-Lothringen), which was considered the common property of the twenty-five states making up the German federal state.
+Under the terms of the Treaty of Frankfurt of 10 May 1871, following the Franco-Prussian War, the territories that France ceded to the German Empire formed the "Imperial Territory of Alsace-Lorraine" (Reichsland Elsaß-Lothringen), which was considered the common property of the twenty-five states making up the German federal state.
 In practice, Alsace-Lorraine was directly under the authority of the Imperial Crown and enjoyed a special status within the Empire: the territory was governed by the federal authority, represented in the region by a senior officer based in Strasbourg, initially called the Oberpräsident, later the Statthalter ('Governor').

 From 1874, the German Constitution was applied to Alsace-Lorraine, whose population was represented by deputies in the Reichstag, the lower chamber of the federal parliament in Berlin.
 Laws concerning the Reichsland were voted on by the Bundesrat, the upper chamber.
 The region was divided into three districts (Lorraine, Lower Alsace, and Upper Alsace), each with its own assembly, or Bezirkstag.
-These three assemblies appointed the members of the regional delegation of the Reichsland in Strasbourg, the Landesausschuss, which initially had only an advisory role in 1874, but was granted legislative and financial powers under the supervision of the Bundesrat in 1877.
+These three assemblies appointed the members of the regional delegation of the Reichsland in Strasbourg, the Landesausschuss, which, in 1874, initially had only an advisory role.
+Still, they were granted legislative and financial powers under the supervision of the Bundesrat in 1877.

-On 31 May 1911, the federal authorities granted a regional constitution to the Reichsland, which was from then on considered a fully-fledged German state and given greater autonomy.
+On 31 May 1911, the federal authorities granted a regional constitution to the Reichsland, which was thereafter considered a fully-fledged German state and granted greater autonomy.
 The Landesausschuss was replaced by a now-elected assembly, the Landtag, or "regional parliament", which sat in the Alsace-Lorraine Diet Palace.
 Despite the existence of these representative bodies, real power in Alsace-Lorraine remained in the hands of the Imperial German Army, as revealed by the Saverne Affair in 1913.